Judge strikes down 1931 Michigan law criminalizing abortion

 She suspended the law in May with an injunction.
 Her latest decision applies to all state and local prosecutors in Michigan.

-The lawsuit challenging the law was filed by Planned Parenthood.
+The lawsuit was filed by Planned Parenthood.
 Gleicher declined to pass the case to another judge, despite acknowledging that she has been a regular donor to the organization.